Unity-Technologies/marathon-envs/README.md

 * Updated to use Unity 2018.4 LTS.
 Should work with later versions.
 However, sometimes Unity makes breaking physics changes.

+### MarathonManBackflip-v0

+* Train the agent to complete a backflip based on motion capture data
+* Merged from StyleTransfer experimental repro

 ### MarathonMan-v0

 * Optimized for Unity3d + fixes some bugs with the DeepMind.xml version